Javascript is not enabled.

 Getty Images

-A proposed federal regulation would curtail the availability of short-term health insurance plans, also referred to as “skinny” or “junk” plans, that do not cover people with preexisting conditions and do not pay for even the most basic medical services.
+A new federal regulation will curtail the availability of short-term health insurance plans, also referred to as “skinny” or “junk” plans, that do not cover people with preexisting conditions and do not pay for even the most basic medical services.
+The rule was first proposed in July 2023 and finalized on March 28.

-These “misleading insurance products” can "trick consumers into buying products that provide little or no coverage when they need it most,” says a joint statement from the departments of Health and Human Services, Labor and Treasury, which jointly are proposing the new rule.
-The regulation would limit the duration of these policies to three months, with the possibility of extending it by one additional month.
-The proposal would also require that insurers more clearly explain what these policies cover and what they do not.
+These “misleading insurance products” can “trick consumers into buying products that provide little or no coverage when they need it most,” says a July statement from the departments of Health and Human Services, Labor and Treasury, which jointly proposed the new rule.
+The final regulation will limit the duration of these policies to three months, with the possibility of extending it by one additional month.
+It will also require that insurers more clearly explain what these policies cover and what they do not.

 ‘Junk’ plans a poor choice for most older adults